Angela Simmons Shares Adorable Beach Snap With Her Son: ‘Baby Boy Is My Heartbeat’

 Growing Up Hip Hop star Angela Simmons shared a sweet post via her Instagram page on Monday morning.
-The fresh upload showed Angela on the beach near the ocean with her young son and she seemed ready to embrace a new week with a happy and content mindset.
+The fresh upload showed Angela on the beach near the ocean with her young son, and she seemed ready to embrace a new week with a happy and content mindset.

-The photo that Angela shared showed her squatting down while facing her son.
+The photo that Angela posted featured her squatting down while facing her child.
 She held both of his arms gently and leaned over to give him a kiss as he gave her a smooch back.
-Angela didn’t mention when or where this photo was taken.
+Angela didn’t mention when or where this snap was taken.

 However, based on Angela’s latest Instagram stories, it appeared to be a brand-new shot.
 Not only that, but it was clearly the perfect fit for her frame of mind on this Monday morning.